fortran-lang/fprettify/README.md

 ## Differences from pseewald/fprettify

-* The option `--no-indent-mod` disables the indentation of subroutines and functions, in addition to that of modules and programs.
+* A new option `--disable-indent-subroutine` to disable the indentation after subroutines and functions.
-* A new option `--keep-blank-lines` is introduced to disable the removal of consecutive/trailing blank lines.
+* A new option `--keep-blank-lines` to disable the removal of consecutive/trailing blank lines.

 ## Features